IdentityServer/Documentation/docs/overview/mvcGettingStarted.md

 ```

 ## Adding Startup
-IdentityServer gets wired up in the startup class.
+IdentityServer is configured in the startup class.
 Here we provide information about the clients, users, scopes,
 the signing certificate and some other configuration options.
-In production you should load the signing certificate from the Windows certificate store or some other secured source,
+In production you should load the signing certificate from the Windows certificate store or some other secured source.
-here we simply added it to the project as a file (you can download a test certificate from [here](https://github.com/thinktecture/Thinktecture.IdentityServer.v3.Samples/tree/master/source/Certificates).
+In this sample we simply added it to the project as a file (you can download a test certificate from [here](https://github.com/thinktecture/Thinktecture.IdentityServer.v3.Samples/tree/master/source/Certificates).
 Add it to the project and set its build action to `Copy to output`.